conda/conda/docs/source/user-guide/tutorials/build-windows.rst

    ``pyslalib`` and copy in the 4 files mentioned in the previous step.

 #.
 Build the package.

-In the **Apps** menu, under Intel Parallel
-   Studio XE 2016, open the Compiler 16.0 Update 3 for Intel 64
+   * For Python 3, in the **Apps** menu, under Intel Parallel Studio XE 2016, open the Compiler 16.0 Update 3 for Intel 64 Visual Studio 2015 environment command prompt.

-   Visual Studio 2015 environment command prompt.
+   * For Python 2, in the **Apps** menu, under Intel Parallel Studio XE 2013, open the Intel 64 Visual Studio 2008 mode command prompt.

 #.
 Run ``conda-build``, using the correct path name of the recipe
    directory, including your correct user name.
 In this example,